The #1 Source for Information on Lobular Breast Cancer

 Research indicates that ILC is a unique histological subtype of breast cancer with distinct biological and behavioral differences.

-It’s time to advance research to better understand ILC and its differences and refine treatments for patients with lobular breast disease.
+It’s time to advance research to better understand ILC and its differences to refine treatments for patients with lobular breast disease.

 For Patients